 Ultimate Guide to Buying a Vacation Condo or Second Home in Miami

 So, you’ve seen (or heard of) Miami’s sunshine, white sand beaches, legendary party scene, year-round events and want in on the action.
 Buying a vacation condo or second home in Miami seems like a great prospect.
 And it certainly is, however, before you take the big leap, it’s important to get some basics out of the way, so your second home proves to be the stress-buster it’s meant to be.
+Here's everything you need to know how to buy a second home in Miami, from your own motivation, to what kinds of condos and locations are available.

 Step one should be figuring out your key motivation behind buying a second home.
-Knowing what motivates you, can certainly smooth out the decision-making on key factors like budget, location, type of residence, size of home, etc. It can also help you figure out if you are ready for the commitment that comes with buying a second home.
+Knowing what motivates you can certainly smooth out the decision-making on key factors like budget, location, type of residence, size of home, etc. It can also help you figure out if you are ready for the commitment that comes with buying a second home.
 See which one of these scenarios fits you best:

 • Vacation Home.
 Having a second home in Miami would mean having a permanent winter escape.
 It’s easier to step out for a vacation when you know you’re simply coming back home.
 It also saves you the time and money spent on hotel bookings.
 Not to mention, having the power to extend or cut-short your vacation without any financial implications simply adds to the fun.